7 Best Membership Site Platforms of 2021 (Ranked and Reviewed)

 - Two separate mobile apps for admins and members.

-Wild Apricot also comes with an in-built email system that integrates with your company’s database, enabling auto-confirmations and reminders.
+Wild Apricot also comes with an email system that integrates with your company’s database, enabling auto-confirmations and reminders.
 It also helps with advanced contact search, targeted campaigns, tracking email open-rate and status, and more.

 You can use Wild Apricot’s builder and themes to create an online store as well.
 There are features like online catalogs to sell products, add product variants, and allow special member pricing.